ska-telescope/ska-tangoctl/docs/src/HOWTO.md

 Inside the poetry shell, any of the following should work:

 ```
-# tangoctl -h
+# tangoctl.py -h
 # ./src/ska_mid_itf_engineering_tools/tango_control/tangoctl.py -h
 ```

-To use *tangoktl* in Poetry, you will need to log in on infra:
+To use **tangoktl.py** in Poetry, you will need to log in on infra:

 ```
 # infra login https://boundary.skao.int --enable-ssh
 # infra use za-itf-k8s-master01-k8s
-# tangoctl -k
+# tangoctl.py -k
 ```

 ### Run in Docker environment